Harrison Bader Player Props: Yankees vs. Rays

-The New York Yankees and Harrison Bader, who went 1-for-4 with a home run and three RBI last time in action, battle Drew Rasmussen and the Tampa Bay Rays at Tropicana Field, Saturday at 4:10 PM ET.
+On Sunday, Harrison Bader (coming off going 2-for-2 with two RBI) and the New York Yankees play the Tampa Bay Rays, whose starting pitcher will be Javy Guerra.
+First pitch is at 1:40 PM ET.

-In his most recent game, he collected three RBI (going 1-for-4 with a home run) against the Rays.
+In his previous game, he reached base in both of his plate appearances against the Rays.

 Harrison Bader Game Info & Props vs. the Rays